-Disc osure Questions P1 P2 Р3 P4 P5 P6 P7 P8 P9 Polic y and Management Processes 1. a.
+Disc losure Questions P1 P2 Р3 P4 P5 P6 P7 P8 P9 Polic y and Management Processes 1. a.
 Whether your entity's policy/policies cover each principle and its core elements of the NGRBCs.
 (Yes/No) Yes Yes Yes Yes Yes Yes Yes Yes Yes b.
 Has the policy been approved by the Board?
-(Yes/No) Yes Yes Yes Yes Yes Yes Yes Yes Yes C. Web Link of the Policies, if available https:// balaxiph arma.in/ corpora te-policie es 2.
+(Yes/No) Yes Yes Yes Yes Yes Yes Yes Yes Yes С. Web Link of the Policies, if available https://balaxipharma.in/corporate-policies 2.
 Whether the entity has translated the policy into procedures.
 (Yes / No) Yes Yes Yes Yes Yes Yes Yes Yes Yes 3.
 Do the enlisted policies extend to your value chain partners?
 (Yes/No) Yes Yes Yes Yes Yes Yes Yes Yes Yes 4.
-Name of the national and international codes/certifications/labels/ standards (e.g. Forest Stewardship Council, Fairtrade, Rainforest Alliance, Trustea) standards (e.g. SA 8000, OHSAS, ISO, BIS) adopted by your entity and mapped to each principle.
-None 5.
+Name of the national and international codes/certifications/labels/ standards (e.g. Forest Stewardship Council, Fairtrade, Rainforest Alliance, Trustea) standards (e.g. SA 8000, OHSAS, ISO, BIS) adopted by your entity and mapped to each principle. , , None 5.
 Specific commitments, goals and targets set by the entity with defined timelines, if any.
 The Company is determined to follow the path envisioned under the 9 principles laid down in the National Voluntary Guidelines on Social, Environmental & Economic Responsibilities of Business issued by the Ministry of Corporate Affairs.
-6. The Company shall continue to monitor its performance against the said principle(s) and take necessary action as and when the need arises.
+Social, 6.
+Performance of the entity against the specific commitments, goals and targets along-with reasons in case the same are not met.
+The Company shall continue to monitor its performance against the sais principle(s) and take necessary action as and when the need arises.